fredelinhares/coroutines-under-hood/README.md

 Coroutines uses CPS.
 Why?

 The reason why coroutines use CPS is that it provides a way to save and restore the state of a coroutine, including the values of its local variables and the point in the execution where it was suspended.
-This is necessary because when a coroutine is suspended, its execution context is stored, and when it is resumed, that context needs to be restored.
+This is necessary because when a coroutine is suspended, its execution context is stored, and when it is resumed, that context needs to be restored:

 * CPS achieves this by turning the program's control flow into a continuation function that represents the remainder of the program's execution after a particular point.